-oinstantclient.conf"
+→instantclient.conf"

 sudo ldconfig

 '''

-Alternatively, set the environment variable LD_LIBRARY_PATH to the appropriate directory for the Instant Client version.
+Alternatively, for version 18 and earlier, every shell running Python will need to have the environment variable LD_LIBRARY_PATH set to the appropriate directory for the Instant Client version.
 For example:

 4. If you intend to co-locate optional Oracle configuration files such as tnsnames.ora, sqlnet.ora or oraaccess.xml with Instant Client, then put them in the network/admin subdirectory under lib/.
 With Instant Client 12.2 or earlier, create this manually.
 For example: